-The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated John R. Bertucci, Gregory R. Beecher and Rick D. Hess to serve as Class III Directors.
-Set forth below are the names and ages of each member of our Board of Directors (including those who are nominees for election as Class III Directors) and Mr. Hess, the positions and offices held, principal occupation and business experience during at least the past five years, the names of other publicly held companies on which the individual currently serves, or in the past five years has served, as a director and the year each member of our Board of Directors joined our Board.
+Set forth below are the names and ages of each member of our Board of Directors (including those who are nominees for election as Class I Directors) and the positions and offices held, principal occupation and business experience during at least the past five years, the names of other publicly held companies on which the individual currently serves, or in the past five years has served, as a director and the year each member of our Board of Directors joined our Board.
 We have also included information about each director's specific experience, qualifications, attributes, or skills that led the Board of Directors to conclude that he or she should serve as a director of MKS.
-Information with respect to the number of shares of Common Stock beneficially owned by each director, directly or indirectly, as of January 1, 2017 appears in this proxy statement under the heading "Security Ownership of Certain Beneficial Owners and Management."
-Robert R. Anderson is not standing for re-election to the Board of Directors and, accordingly, his tenure as a director will end as of the date of our 2017 Annual Meeting.
+Information with respect to the number of shares of Common Stock beneficially owned by each director, directly or indirectly, as of January 1, 2018, appears in this proxy statement under the heading "Security Ownership of Certain Beneficial Owners and Management."
+Robert J. Phillippy, who currently serves as a Class I Director, is not standing for re-election to the Board of Directors and, accordingly, his tenure as a director will end as of the date of our 2018 Annual Meeting on May 9, 2018.

 Name Age Position Class to Which Director Currently Belongs

-John R. Bertucci Age 76 Director, Chairman III
+John R. Bertucci 77 Director, Chairman III

-Robert R. Anderson(1)(3) 79 Director III

-Gregory R. Beecher(1) 59 Director III
+Gregory R. Beecher(1) 60 Director III

-Richard S. Chute(2) 78 Director, Secretary II
+Richard S. Chute(2) 79 Director, Secretary II

-Gerald G. Colella 60 Director, Chief Executive Officer and President I
+Gerald G. Colella 61 Director, Chief Executive Officer and President I

-Peter R. Hanley(2)(3) 77 Director II
+Peter R. Hanley(2)(3) 78 Director II

-Rick D. Hess 63 Director Nominee N/A
+Rick D. Hess(3) 64 Director III

-Jacqueline F. Moloney(2) 63 Director II
+Jacqueline F. Moloney(1)(2) 64 Director II

-Elizabeth A. Mora(1)(3) 56 Director I
+Elizabeth A. Mora(1)(3) 57 Director I

-Robert J. Phillippy 56 Director I
+Robert J. Phillippy 57 Director I

-- Nominee for election at this meeting

 - (1) Member of Audit Committee

 - (2) Member of Nominating and Corporate Governance Committee

 - (3) Member of Compensation Committee

+- Nominee for election at this meeting